idotuchman/RemoteControl/README.md

    ...
 }
 ```
+The ```handle``` method will update I/O pins and variables, and call functions, based on the command received (see below).

 ## I/O Pins

-The RemoteControl library will set the pin mode as either input or output depending on whether you specify INPUT or OUTPUT in the pin method.
+The RemoteControl library will set a pin's mode as either INPUT or OUTPUT depending on whether you specify INPUT or OUTPUT in the pin method.
 To set an I/O pin, send a command with the pin name, an equal sign, either 1 or 0, and an optional semicolon.
 For example:
 ```cpp
 LED=1
 ```